marleylinux/dotfiles-installer/README.md

 # YOU MAY NEED TO sudo chmod 777 the app if it wont launch as ./

-git clone https://github.com/marleylinux/dotfiles && cd dotfiles
+git clone https://github.com/marleylinux/dotfiles && cd dotfiles-installer

-then gcc dotfilesinstaller.c -o DotfilesInstaller && ./DotfilesInstaller
+then gcc dotfilesinstaller.c -o DotfilesInstaller && ./DotfilesInstaller (there is a precompiled version included)

 We can also chain the commands together at once.